How does counseling help?

-Depending on your present situation and your reasons for seeking help, there are many benefits to life coaching.
+Depending on your present situation and your reasons for seeking help, there are many benefits to counseling.
 It can offer you increased coping skills and open your eyes to new ways of dealing with situations that you may not have been aware of before.
-Life coaching can offer problem-solving skills, provide support, and help you work through life changes, allowing you to see your circumstances as a personal growth opportunity instead of a burden or obstacle.
+Counseling can reduce any pain you carry because of old wounds and can help you diminish unhealthy behaviors driven by those old problems.
+For instance, if you grew up with overly critical parents or had a rejecting partner, you might still be overly defensive, or angry, or isolating, and these things might get in the way of your happiness.
+Counseling can help.
+Finally, counseling can offer problem-solving skills, provide support, and help you work through grief and life changes, allowing you to see your circumstances as a personal growth opportunity instead of a burden or obstacle.

 - Emotional management, including, but not limited to anger, jealousy, grief, and depression.

 - Coping mechanisms to allow you to work through situations which typically cause you anxiety, fear, or avoidance.

 - Stress-management techniques to apply to deal with stress within your everyday life.

 - Skills and techniques to help you better navigate relationships, or to work through relationship troubles.